ringcentral-ruby/glip-poster-ruby/README.md

 ## Glip setup

-This gem will use a Incoming WebHook integration on Glip.
-First, you need to create a new Incoming Webhook integration.
+This gem will use a incoming webHook integration on Glip.
+First, you need to create a new Glip webhook integration.
 In Glip.com, click on 'Integrations' if the left column and then select the "Glip Webhooks" integration.
 After you select a conversation, a webhook URL will be displayed for you which will be used by this gem to post messages to.
 The URL looks like the following:

 ```http
 https://hooks.glip.com/webhook/11112222-3333-4444-5555-666677778888
 ```

-You can instantiate the `Glip::Poster` gem with the full URL or the webhook ID (GUID) only.
+You can instantiate the `Glip::Poster` class with the full URL or the webhook ID (GUID) only.

 ## Usage